Seatis/my-teaching-materials/java-spring/ioc-bean/README.md

 Read this through closely.
 It says that *When TextEditor is created, it will have a dependency on a creation of an instance of a SpellChecker*.
 In this way we can say that the *TextEditor is dependent upon SpellChecker*.

+*Inversion of Control* challenges that approach, its philosophy flips it.
+It says that those at the bottom retain control of themselves (and some would argue, those that use them).
+By using this approach, they can be decoupled (that is, unlinked) such that they can retain their existing interfaces, be recompiled with new features, swapped out and/or repaired, and those that depend upon them are unaffected.
+Instead of their class definitions being "baked in" to their callers, the Spring Framework acts like a dispensary, fabricating the objects for the callers (which might include wiring them together with other objects) and then handing the *instances* over as required.

 Inversion of Control (IoC) says we can change that.
-Instead we could pass an instance of the SpellChecker as we would a parameter:-
+Instead we instead pass in an instance of the SpellChecker as we would any other parameter:-

 ```java
 public class TextEditor {